Free trees to shade your home

 Attend an upcoming Shade Tree workshop

 SRP customers can get two free desert-friendly, fast-growing trees by attending a workshop.
-Hosted on Zoom by Trees Matter, the workshop covers how to select, plant and care for your trees.
+Hosted by Trees Matter, the workshop covers how to select, plant and care for your trees.
 After attending, you can claim your two new tree saplings.

 Types of available trees